openmultiplechoice/openmultiplechoice/docs/development.md

 ### Development workflow

-During development, `npm run dev` can be used to make webpack watch the sources and trigger a rebuild whenever you made a change.
+During development, `npm run dev` can be used to make Vite watch the sources and trigger a rebuild whenever you made a change.
 This way you can jump back and forth between your editor and the browser and instantly see the result of your changes.